omeasraf/SFIcons/README.md

 # SFIcons

-A collection of all the SF Symbols into an easy to use package<br />
+A collection of all the SF Symbols into an easy to use swift package.<br />
 You will no longer have to guess the icon name, now you have the power of autocomplete at your hand.

 ### Notice